Tang Yuan, Chinese glutinous rice balls (汤圆)

 - 130 g glutinous rice flour

-- 4 tbsp room temperature water or beetroot juice
+- 4 tablespoon room temperature water or beetroot juice

 Prepare the filling